BahramF73/Duet/README.md

 # Duet
 This app is free license and you can use it any where you want.

+Dedication to my dear friend Mahendra S. who clarified to me what world I live in. :)

 I used libraries below:

 https://github.com/Karumi/Dexter